Lord Jesus Christ in the 1611KJV

 3. The phrase Saying, Give me also this power means: 'What he asked for'.

 4. The phrase that on whomsoever I lay hands, he may receive the Holy Ghost means: 'What he wanted to do with what he asked for'.
-He, obviously, was thinking that he could sell giving the Holy Ghost for a lot of money.
+He, obviously, was thinking that he could sell giving The Holy Ghost for a lot of money.
 And, with doing it several times, he would become quite rich.
 The idea of selling spiritual favors persists even to today.

 17. C8-S17 : the response from Peter.